Inteli-College/2025-1A-T02-G54-PUBLICO/Module_1_PR/Public_Report_Modulo2.md

 - Dedicated section for turbine and motor, with images and technical details.
 - Physical prototype progressing: buoy, turbine, and motor models available and referenced in documentation.

-**Software and AI:**
+**Softwar:**
-- Software stack and AI training pipeline documented, with progress in simulation and initial real-world tests.
+- Software stack and  pipeline documented, with progress in simulation and initial real-world tests.

 **Progress Metrics:**
 - **Hardware**: 40% complete
 - **Software**: 35% complete
-- **Integration**: 0% complete
+- **Integration**: 20% complete

 ```mermaid
 graph LR